Daniel-Tomov/noMilkingCows/README.md

 Made based off a plugin request on the Bukkit Forums: https://bukkit.org/threads/anti-milker.493179/

+Made for Minecraft version 1.16.
+Not tested with other versions

 # Commands:
 /nomilk true  -  Enables the milking of cows